stiglers-eponym/BeamerPresenter/INSTALL.md

 In Arch Linux and Manjaro you can install one of the AUR packages [beamerpresenter](https://aur.archlinux.org/packages/beamerpresenter) and [beamerpresenter-git](https://aur.archlinux.org/packages/beamerpresenter-git).
 Note that in these packages by default MuPDF is selected as PDF engine.

-There exists a package for [Nix](https://nixos.org) (thanks to the maintainer!), which can also be an option for people using macOS.
+There exists a package for [Nix](https://nixos.org), which can also be an option for people using macOS.
 This package can be installed with
 ```sh
 nix-env -iA nixos.beamerpresenter    # on NixOS
 nix-env -iA nixpkgs.beamerpresenter  # on non-NixOS